hyperledger/fabric-gateway/README.md

 The following Makefile targets are available
 - `make generate` - generate mock implementations used by unit tests
-- `make unit-test-go` - run unit tests for the gateway server and Go SDK
+- `make unit-test-go` - run unit tests for the Go client API
-- `make unit-test-node` - run unit tests for the Node SDK
+- `make unit-test-node` - run unit tests for the Node client API
-- `make unit-test-java` - run unit tests for the Java SDK
+- `make unit-test-java` - run unit tests for the Java client API
-- `make unit-test` - run unit tests for the gateway server and all three SDKs
+- `make unit-test` - run unit tests for all client language implementations
 - `make pull-latest-peer` - fetch the latest peer docker image containing the gateway server
-- `make scenario-test-go` - run the scenario (end to end integration) tests for Go SDK
+- `make scenario-test-go` - run the scenario (end to end integration) tests for Go client API
-- `make scenario-test-node` - run the scenario tests for Node SDK
+- `make scenario-test-node` - run the scenario tests for Node client API
-- `make scenario-test-java` - run the scenario tests for Java SDK
+- `make scenario-test-java` - run the scenario tests for Java client API
-- `make scenario-test` - run the scenario tests for all SDKs
+- `make scenario-test` - run the scenario tests for all client language implementations
 - `make test` - run all unit and scenario tests
 - `make sample-network` - create the sample network used to run samples
 - `make sample-network-clean` - remove the sample network
-- `make run-samples-go` - run the samples for the Go SDK
+- `make run-samples-go` - run the samples for the Go client API
-- `make run-samples-node` - run the samples for the Node SDK
+- `make run-samples-node` - run the samples for the Node client API
-- `make run-samples-java` - run the samples for the Java SDK
+- `make run-samples-java` - run the samples for the Java client API
-- `make run-samples` - create the sample network, run samples for all three SDKs, and remove the sample network
+- `make run-samples` - create the sample network, run samples for all client language implementations, and remove the sample network

 Note that immediately after creating a fresh copy of this repository, auto-generated test mocks will not be preset so Go code will show errors.
 Running the `unit-test` make target will generate the required mock implementations, and they